 “How much longer?”
 I complained to my nails.

 “How do you know?”
-I asked imperiously, “Do you work here?”
+I asked imperiously.
+“Do you work here?”

-“No.” Her voice was low as she leaned forward to draw a large circle, “But I’ve come here many times.”
+“No.” Her voice was low as she leaned forward to draw a large circle.
+“But I’ve come here many times.”

 Deadline.
 Deadline.
 Deadline.
 I glanced at my watch.
 Another half an hour and I would either march into his room or march out to find another story.

 “That’s a funny name.”
-I looked at her with interest.
+I giggled.

-We sat quietly for a while, lost in thought.
-It was a hot, hot day.
-The solitary fan whirled over us in a slow, strident song.
-This was a new building and only a few of the state assembly ministers had moved in to occupy their sprawling offices on various floors.
-There were about five of them in the building that day, the most important of them, the State minister for law and justice, in the room facing us.
+I surveyed the fresh paint on the walls.
+This was a new building and only a few of the state assembly ministers had moved in to occupy their sprawling offices on the various floors.
+There were about five of them in the building that day, and the most important of them, the state minister for Law and Justice, sat in the room facing us.
 The minister was new, hurriedly appointed after his predecessor was sent to jail for bribery the month before.
-I imagined the man settled in a plush cabin deep inside, behind layers of peons and office staff.
-Occasionally, some of those people walked out.
+He had granted me ten minutes of his time for an interview after much cajoling and pandering.

 “Have some.”
 I separated the cups carefully and tilted one to pour into the other.

 We learn the caste system when we are very young.
 Sometimes, they are in our school textbooks, sometimes apparent in everyday life.
-Mum had refused to hire a Dalit maid once and grandmum refused to even be near one.
-I knew friends who wouldn’t play with Dalit kids, or drink water from their homes.
+Mum had refused to hire a Dalit maid once and my grandmum refused to even be near one.
+I knew friends who wouldn’t play with Dalit kids or drink water from their homes.

 “How many times have you come here?”
+I asked.